I. What is Propaganda?

 All the same, people do have strong feelings about politics.
 So it makes sense to use the arts in a political manner, and thus propaganda is not necessarily a bad thing.
 After all, inspiring works of art have often contributed to people’s spiritual awakening, so why shouldn’t these things contribute to their political evolution as well?
 As long as the propaganda is not dishonest, and as long as it’s not in support of a repulsive political cause, there’s no reason to see it in a negative light.

 V. Examples of Propaganda in Literature and Art

 The American artist Gustavo Garcia has worked with the Invisible Children foundation to create art related to the problem of child soldiers in Uganda.
 His drawings are powerful representations of the pain child soldiers undergo.
 This work is undeniably propagandistic, because it presents a political viewpoint without any logical arguments.
 However, the view he presents is an admirable one – that children should be allowed to learn and grow rather than being kidnapped and forced to fight.
-(At the same time, we might wonder whether it would be more interesting to hear from Ugandan artists on this subject, rather than seeing their experiences represented by an American who has not lived through them.)

 When we read Ovid’s Metamorphoses, we typically see classical poetry on Greek/Roman mythology.
 Many readers don’t realize that the book actually had a purpose as propaganda.
 When it was written, the Roman Empire was going through profound changes and many people still questioned whether the ruling dynasty deserved to be in power.
 Ovid’s poems subtly portrayed Emperor Augustus as a mythical hero, even a divine being, thus shoring up support for him among the Roman people.